bluez/bluer/bluer-tools/README.md

 This crate provides tools for Bluetooth on Linux building on the functionality of the [BlueR crate].
 A running [Bluetooth daemon (BlueZ)] is required.

-The following command line tools are included.
+The following command line tools are included:

   - **blumon**: Scans for and monitors Bluetooth devices similar to `top`.